DorianCoding/OCSP-server/README.md

 > Config.toml should be read-only for the script and inaccessible for others because it contains dbpassword.
 > Intermediate/Signer certificate key should be held secret, must be read-only for the script and inaccessible to anyone else.
 The intermediate/Signer certificate should be world-readonly, including to the script.
 > As a service, the script will use a brand-new user called pycert.
 This ensures system integrity and protection.
 All the filesystem is locked by systemd except the cache folder.
-> The responder will reply to any certificate that are present in the database, whatever they are currently expired or not.
+> The responder will reply to any certificate that are present in the database, *whatever they are currently expired or not*.

 ## How to implement?